Alstroemeriaceae

-The genus Alstroemeria, commonly called the Peruvian lilies, are popular florist's and garden flowers.
+The genus Alstroemeria, commonly called the Peruvian lilies, is popular florist's and garden flower.
 The genus Bomarea is a vine that produces clusters of variously-colored, bell-shaped flowers.

 Classification

 The APG II system, of 2003 (unchanged from the APG system, of 1998), treats the family in the order Liliales, in the clade monocots.
 The APG III system, of 2009, merged the obscure family Luzuriagaceae into the Alstroemeriaceae, since the former group included only two genera, was the sister group of the Alstroemeriaceae, and possessed the same distinctive twisted petioles.

 Distribution

 Alstroemeriaceae is distributed in tropical and temperate America, from Mexico and the Antilles to Tierra del Fuego.
 Luzuriageae is distributed from Peru to the Falkland Islands and Tierra del Fuego, New Zealand and Australia (NSW to Tasmania).

 Uses

 As food

 Bomarea edulis is distributed from Mexico to Argentina.
 Its tubers have been used from pre-Columbian times as a food source.
 A single plant can have up to 20 tubers each 5 cm in diameter.